najdamikolaj00/hf_detection_vocal_biomarkers/README.md

 ## Funding

-The study was funded by Miniatura 6 Grant, no 2022/06/X/ST6/01191, funded by the National Science Centre in Poland.
+The study was funded by Miniatura 6 Grant, no 2022/06/X/ST6/01191, funded by the National Science Centre in Poland, and by Statutory funds of the Medical University of Silesia in Poland (no. (PCN-1-005/N/0/K and PCN-1-139/N/2/K).